Elementary Students Reading at Desks

 How are families informed about VALLSS testing?

-Families receive a notification of VALLSS testing as part of the annual academic screening, growth, and diagnostic tests notification letter for middle school or high school.
+Families receive a notification of VALLSS testing as part of the annual academic screening, growth, and diagnostic tests notification letter for Primary Elementary (PreK-2) or Upper Elementary (3-6).

-• Grade PreK - VALLSS is required for all students in fall and spring.
+• Grade PreK - VALLSS is required in fall and spring for all PreK students (3-year old and older) unless the student has an individualized education program (IEP) that exempts the test.
 Winter testing is recommended for students whose fall score showed need in certain literacy skills.

 • Grades K-2 - VALLSS is required for all students in fall, winter, and spring